someguynamedjosh/nodespeak/design/language.md

     return buffer[2];
 }
 ```
-As you can see, the function makes sense just by dropping `[256]Int` in place of
+As you can see, the macro makes sense just by dropping `[256]Int` in place of
 `T`, demonstrating the advantages of the backwards array declaration syntax.

 ### Array Templates